 ABOUT US

 VFW District 4 represents a group of 21 independently operated posts with their own elected officers.
-16 of these 21posts also have a VFW Auxiliary, family members of those eligible for the VFW, supporting their post, veterans, and the local community.
-Each Post is operated by it's own members and elects their own officers, allowing them to decide how best to serve their community.
+16 of these 21 posts also have a VFW Auxiliary, family members of those eligible for the VFW supporting their Post, veterans, and the local community.
+Its members operate each Post and elect their officers, allowing them to decide how best to serve their community.
 All 21 VFW posts and Auxiliary are located in Wayne County, Michigan.

 History of the VFW

 The VFW traces its roots back to 1899 when veterans of the Spanish-American War (1898) and the Philippine Insurrection (1899-1902) founded local organizations to secure rights and benefits for their service: Many arrived home wounded or sick.
-There was no medical care or veterans' pension for them,and they were left to care for themselves.
+There was no medical care or veterans' pension, and they were left to care for themselves.

-The VFW also has fought for improving VA medical centers services for women veterans.
+The VFW has also fought to improve VA medical centers' services for women veterans.

 Annually, the nearly 2 million members of the VFW and its Auxiliaries contribute more than 8.6 million hours of volunteerism in the community, including participation in Make A Difference Day and National Volunteer Week.

-From providing over $3 million in college scholarships and savings bonds to students every year, to encouraging elevation of the Department of Veterans Affairs to the president's cabinet, the VFW is there.
+From providing over $3 million in college scholarships and savings bonds to students every year to encouraging the elevation of the Department of Veterans Affairs to the president's cabinet, the VFW is there.

 FOLLOW US